Amenhotep19/parking-lot-counter-go/README.md

 * `"r"`: right
 * `"t"`: top

-To control the car detection DNN confidence level use the `-model-confidence` flag eg. `-model-confidence=0.6` will track all cars whose DNN detection confidence level is higher than `60%`.
+To control the car detection DNN confidence level use the `-model-confidence` flag (e.g., `-model-confidence=0.6` will track all cars whose DNN detection confidence level is higher than `60%`).

-The calculations made to track movement using centroids have two parameters that can be set via flags. `-max-dist` set the maximum distance in pixels between two related centroids.
-In other words how big of a distance of movement between frames show be allowed before assuming that the object is a different vehicle. `-max-gone` is the maximum number of frames to track a centroid which doesn't change, possibly due to being a parked vehicle.
+The calculations made to track movement using centroids have two parameters that can be set via flags.
+The`-max-dist` flag sets the maximum distance, the size of distance of movement between frames before assuming the object is a different vehicle, in pixels between two related centroids.
+The`-max-gone` flag sets the maximum number of frames to track a centroid which doesn't change, possibly due to being a parked vehicle.

-You can also use an erode filter to perform image cleanup before the DNN processing takes place.
-The `-filter=true` flag will turn on this feature.
+Use the erode filter flag, `-filter=true`,to perform image cleanup before the DNN processing takes place.

 ### Hardware Acceleration